Somerset Championships: History

 In 1881 the West Somerset Archery and Lawn Tennis Society established a tennis tournament at Taunton, Somerset, England.
-In 1886 that event became the Somersetshire Championships.
+In 1884 it was renamed as the Taunton and West Somerset Lawn Tennis Tournament.
+In 1888 that event became the Somersetshire Championships.
 In 1889 the tournament was renamed as the Somerset County Lawn Tennis Championships.
 The championships were staged annually until 1984.
 When this tournament was held in Burnham-on-Sea it was held in conjunction with the Burnham-on-Sea Championships.